develephant/corona-html5-cookie-plugin/README.md

  - Only tested on Google Chrome at this time.

+ - The loading bar is not shown because of the black background.
+Hopefully this will be a build setting option in the future.

  - Reload the browser after setting a cookie to see that it has saved the cookie.

  - You can also view the cookie data using the Google Chrome _Developer Tools_ window.
 Click the _Application_ tab, and then _Cookies_ (on the left side menu).